itrustmachines/bns-mcu-porting-key/doc/callback_en.md

 - `ledgerInputRequest` is a struct data type, including `timestamp`, `indexValue`, `clearanceOrder`, `cmdJson` ... and so on.
 Please refer to [bns_types.h](../src/bns-client/core/bns_types.h) for more information.

-- In order to search ledgerInput data conveniently, we recommand that you Callback the `indexValue` and `clearanceOrder`.
+- In order to search ledgerInput data conveniently, we recommend that you Callback the `indexValue` and `clearanceOrder`.

 - [bns_client.c](../src/bns-client/bns_client.c)